Anglaisjulie/MUL_my_defender_2019/README.md

 - Buildings can be offensive (towers attacking) or defen-sive (basic walls),
 - When the castle is reached by an enemy, it takes dam-ages
-- If the castle reaches 0 hit points the player loose.Having a pleasant user interface is one of the details that makes a good quality game, this project is theoccasion for you to try your best on that topic.
+- If the castle reaches 0 hit points the player loose.Having a pleasant user interface is one of the details that makes a good quality game, this project is the occasion for you to try your best on that topic.

 ## Example of my_defender